 Every Sunday in Bogotá, Colombia, the city briefly transforms.
 Miles of roads are free of automobile traffic, allowing residents to bike, walk or roller-skate across the city unimpeded.
 Inspired by Bogotá’s weekly event, Portland’s Sunday Parkways began in 2008, closing streets to cars and opening them to people.

-Sunday Parkways Rides in 2020
+Sunday Parkways Rides

 Pedaling through Portland on two wheels is a summertime must.
 With almost 400 miles (650 km) of bikeways woven throughout the city, Portland is consistently listed as one of the most bike-friendly cities in America.